-- If you receive any student loan (other than an Emergency Loan), you must complete a loan Exit Interview with the Financial Aid Office if you drop below 6 credit hours, fail to enroll for any long semester, graduate, or transfer to another school.
+- If you receive any student loan, you must complete a loan Exit Interview with the Financial Aid Office if you drop below 6 credit hours, fail to enroll for any long semester, graduate, or transfer to another school.

 - You must notify the Financial Aid Office if you are receiving financial assistance from any sources other than TWU (Example: Texas Department of Assistive and Rehabilitative Services (DARS), Texas Commission for the Blind, JTPA, Veteran Benefits, and private scholarships, etc.) Failure to notify the Financial Aid Office of this assistance prior to being awarded aid by TWU may result in cancellation or reduction of financial aid awarded, and you may be required to repay any amounts which exceed your eligibility.

 - Your Pell Grant award will be re-evaluated based on your enrollment status as of the last day to drop a class and receive a refund (see Schedule of Classes).
 This re-evaluation may result in a reduced Pell Grant award.
 In some cases, you may become ineligible for a Pell Grant.

 - Loans will be cancelled and funds returned to the lender if you drop below half-time enrollment prior to the official semester Census Day.
 (See Schedule of Classes each semester.)
 You will be required to repay TWU any loan funds you received for that semester.

 - For the Fall and Spring semesters, financial aid funds, including student loans, will disburse on the 1st day of classes for that semester.
 For the Summer, financial aid funds, including student loans, will disburse on the 1st day of classes for the session that the student has established at least half-time enrollment in degree applicable hours.